-Altium NEXUS, in conjunction with your managed content server, supports Managed Projects – enabling a dispersed design team to collaboratively work on projects that are centrally stored and managed through that Server.
-Related to this, comments added to an area or object in a Managed Project's schematic or PCB document do not modify the document itself.
-This allows all working on a document to comment and review the design (or part thereof) in real-time – analogous to the Comments feature of Google Docs.
+Altium NEXUS, in conjunction with your managed content server, supports Managed Projects - enabling a dispersed design team to collaboratively work on projects that are centrally stored and managed through that Server.
+Related to this, support is also available for adding comments to an area or object in a Managed Project's schematic or PCB document, without actual modification of the document itself.
+This allows all working on a document to comment and review the design (or part thereof) in real-time - analogous to the Comments feature of Google Docs.

 This commenting feature facilitates strong review and collaboration processes.
 Due to the server nature of comments (they are stored on the Server and do not touch the design document in any way) they become invaluable when: